-Ground floor with a single exit (including a mezzanine) (as part of larger premises)
+Ground floor with a single exit (including a mezzanine)

 Part of your premises may have only a single exit.
-The example shown in Figure 44 will be generally acceptable provided that the part of the premises served only by a single exit (i.e. ground floor and mezzanine) accommodates no more than 60 people in total.
+The example shown in Figure 39 will be generally acceptable provided that the part of the premises served only by a single exit (i.e. ground floor and mezzanine) accommodates no more than 60 people in total.